 Years past have had the parade start at the corner of du Fort and Ste.
 Catherine Street, with it proceeding along Ste.
-Catherine until it reaches Phillips Square, but due to construction, the route is changing for 2018 to de Maisonneuve Boulevard.
-Check 2018 route details directly with Montreal St. Patrick's Day parade organizers.
+Catherine until it reaches Phillips Square, but due to construction, the route changed for 2018 and potentially 2019 to de Maisonneuve Boulevard.

-Not in the beginning.
-Held on March 17 or (usually) on the Sunday closest to the day Ireland's patron saint is traditionally honored, Montreal's St. Patrick's Day Parade used to proceed along Notre-Dame Street in Old Montreal, blocks away from the community's historical home turf in Griffintown, which back then was gruff and industrial but today is sleek and gent.
-But downtown's commercial artery, Ste.
-Catherine Street, is the place to be to catch the parade in modern times.
+Interestingly enough, the parade route wasn't always so close to Phillips Square anyway.
+Held on March 17 or (usually) on the Sunday closest to the day Ireland's patron saint is traditionally honored, Montreal's St. Patrick's Day Parade used to proceed along Notre-Dame Street in Old Montreal, blocks away from the community's historical home turf in Griffintown, which back then was gruff and industrial but today is sleek and gentrified.

 The oldest St. Patrick's Day parade in Canada, the Montreal St. Patrick's Day Parade has been held every single year since 1824, and no circumstance, from snowstorm to wartime to economic depression, has stopped it from marching on.
 Historian Don Pidgeon claims Montreal has been celebrating St. Paddy's Day decades earlier than that, since at least 1759, the year of the Conquest, just not in a parade format.